1. Curriculum Vitae Overview

 References

 List name, title of referee, department or company, institution or city.
 Three references with at least two who can attest to your academic potential (e.g. professors) are optimal.
 TAs are not a strong substitute for professors as referees, so start networking with your professors early.
-See this tipsheet on Academic References for more information.
+See the tip sheet on Academic References for more information.

-• Have your CV and Personal Statement/Letter of Intent critiqued by a Career Counsellor.
-Book an appointment today - come in and talk to staff (DV3094) or give us a call at 905-828-5451.
+- Enhance your CV and Personal Statement/Letter of Intent by having them critiqued by a Career Counsellor.
+Book your appointment today: visit the Career Centre in HUB or call us at 905-828-5451.

 Information is subject to change.
 Refer to the original sources for the most up-to-date information.